IneshReddy249/IneshReddy249/README.md

 ---

 ### ✨ Fun Facts
-- 🧠 Love experimenting with **LLM orchestration and AI agents**.
+- 🧠 Exploring **LLM inference optimization** and multi-agent orchestration.
-- ☕ Fuelled by late-night coding and black coffee.
+- ☕ Coffee-powered coding at 2 AM is my usual routine.
-- 🎮 Enjoy strategy games and **competitive chess** in free time.
+- 🎮 Enjoy **chess and strategic gaming** in downtime.
-- 📚 Currently reading *“Deep Learning with Python”* (François Chollet).
-- 🌱 Always learning something new — currently mastering **TensorRT-LLM and vLLM optimization**.
+- 📚 Currently diving deep into **TensorRT-LLM** and **RAG performance tuning**.

 ---

-> _“AI isn’t magic — it’s engineering done right.”_
+> _“AI isn’t about replacing humans — it’s about scaling intelligence responsibly.”_